 Suppose we were able to share meanings freely without a compulsive urge to impose our view or conform to those of others and without distortion and self-deception.
 Would this not constitute a real revolution in culture? | David Bohm Continue reading A Real Revolution in Culture David Bohm

-Zoom Virtual Knowledge Cafés ** Reversing Cause and Effect Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Change is a constant aspect of our lives, gradually shaping our identities.
-However, we face difficulties when attempting to change others’ behaviors. … Continue reading Changing People ** The challenge of trying to change people
+Change is a constant aspect of our lives, gradually shaping our identities.
+However, we face difficulties when attempting to change others’ behaviors.
+Direct attempts to control or coerce usually result in resistance and unintended consequences.
+Embracing a conversational approach can help us navigate change more effectively, fostering mutual understanding and collaboration.
+Continue reading Changing People ** The challenge of trying to change people

-One of the most significant mistakes we often commit when striving to initiate change is trying to enforce things upon others.
+One of the most significant mistakes we often make when striving to initiate change is trying to enforce change on others.
 Continue reading Ownership, Not Buy-in We need to move from buy-in to ownership